A Project of the

 Eve Snyder, PhD is the Historian at The History Center in Tompkins County (THC) and the Project Director for THC’s open-source community digital history project, HistoryForge.
 Eve earned a Ph.D. in United States History from Binghamton University and a B.A. in History and English from Rutgers University.
 During her graduate studies, she developed a passion for the digital humanities as a tool for increasing public engagement in history.
 A native of New York City, Eve inherited her love of history from her father, a historian of American Christmas traditions.

-Carol Kammen has been Tompkins County Historian since 2000.
+Carol Kammen has been Tompkins County Historian most of the time since 2000.
 She has organized the Municipal Historians of Tompkins County, chaired the Celebration Grants Committee, and headed the Tompkins County Historical Commission.
 She taught at Ithaca High School, at TC3, and for 25 years at Cornell University.
 She is the author of a number of books: The Doing of Local History (3 editions), Encyclopedia of Local History (2 editions), Zen and the Art of Local History, 3 histories of Cornell University, several books about Tompkins County, over a dozen dramas of local interest, and Lamentations: A Novel of Women Walking West (2021).
 She wrote for the Ithaca Journal for 40 years, and for 25 years wrote the editorials for History News.
 She was named New York Public Historian of the Year (2004), won the infrequently given Award of Distinction from the American Association for State and Local History, and the Herbert Lehman Award from the New York Academy of History (2020).
 She is the mother of two sons, and grandmother of three.